Edge Delta Cloud Pipelines

 Push or Pull Data Inputs

 Cloud pipelines cater for both push or pull data input integrations.
-To push data to the Cloud pipeline configure your sources such as a CDN or Amazon Kinesis to push data to the pipeline endpoint.
+To push data to the Cloud pipeline configure your sources such as an OTEL collector, a CDN or Amazon Kinesis to push data to the pipeline endpoint.
 To pull data into the Cloud pipeline, add a source node such as HTTP pull configured with your data source’s endpoint to the Cloud pipeline’s configuration.

 Managing a Cloud Pipeline